Azure/batch-shipyard/docs/99-current-limitations.md

 * Compute pool resize down (i.e., removing nodes from a pool) is not supported when peer-to-peer transfer is enabled.
-* The maximum number of compute nodes with peer-to-peer enabled is currently 40 for Linux pools.
-This limit will be removed in a future release.
+* The maximum number of compute nodes with peer-to-peer enabled is currently 40 for Linux pools for non-UserSubscription Batch accounts.
+* Data movement between Batch tasks as defined by `input_data`:`azure_batch` is restricted to Batch accounts with keys (non-AAD).
+* Virtual network support in Batch pools can only be used with UserSubscription Batch accounts.
+* Custom images with UserSubscription Batch accounts are not supported (yet).
 * Windows Server 2016, Clear Linux, and Oracle Linux are not supported with Batch Shipyard at this time.
 * Task dependencies are incompatible with multi-instance tasks.
 This is a current limitation of the underlying Azure Batch service.
 * Only Intel MPI can be used in conjunction Infiniband/RDMA on Azure Linux VMs.
 This is a current limitation of the underlying VM and host drivers.
-* On-premise Docker private registries are not supported at this time due to VNet requirements.